quicwg/multipath/draft-ietf-quic-multipath.md

 An endpoint sends a MP_RETIRE_CONNECTION_ID frame (type=0x15228c0a) instead of RETIRE_CONNECTION_ID frame to indicate that it will no longer use a connection ID for a specific path that was issued by its peer.
-For Path ID includes the connection ID provided during the handshake.
+This includes the connection ID used during the handshake for the initial path with Path ID 0.
 Sending a MP_RETIRE_CONNECTION_ID frame also serves as a request to the peer to send additional connection IDs for future use, unless the path specified by the Path ID has been abandoned.
 New connection IDs can be